 Common health issues with cherry-headed conures include:

-- Respiratory problems caused by fungal infections (Aspirgillosis).
-Its sometimes treated with antifungal drugs.
+- Respiratory problems: Usually caused by fungal infections (Aspirgillosis), it is sometimes treated with antifungal drugs.
 This is a serious problem best avoided by making sure bedding and feed are never allowed to become damp and moldy.
 Some experts advise never to feed parrots peanuts, which may carry the fungus.

-- Bacterial infections, which may cause respiratory problems and general decline.
+- Bacterial infections: These may cause respiratory problems and general decline.
 Treatment is with antibiotics; prevention is by keeping cages and your bird scrupulously clean.

 More Pet Bird Species and Further Research

 The cherry-headed conure is one of several conures popular with pet owners.
 Check out these other small parrots:

 Also, check out our profiles of other conures and medium-sized parrots.